no-go/RGBnotify2/README.md

 ## Circuit (OLED Terminal)

+ATTENTION! the Lipo has sometimes more than 3.7 V. The nRF51822 Chip NEEDS 3.3 - 3.6 V. Thus, this circuit may brick your bluetooth module!!!

 ![Circuit with ATtin85, nRF51822 and OLED](_img/circuit.png)

 ![Picture of device](_img/action.jpg)

 ## Bugs

 on 20.
-July 2017 : it is still a bit buggy (clear display).
+July 2017 : it is still a bit buggy.

 ## License